Stafford knot: Usage

-The knot appears prominently on the flag of the historic county of Staffordshire, as well as on the banner of Staffordshire County Council.
+The knot appears prominently on the flag of the historic county of Staffordshire, as well as on the banners of Staffordshire County Council and Staffordshire Moorlands District Council.
 The motto of the county council – "the knot unites" – refers to the Stafford knot.
 It also appears on the coat of arms of the Borough of Stafford.
 The knot appears on the logos of both Staffordshire University and Keele University, as well as on many school badges.

-Stoke-on-Trent based professional football team Port Vale use the knot on their club badge, as do fellow Staffordshire clubs Chasetown, Hanley Town, Hednesford Town, Leek Town, Lichfield City, Newcastle Town, Tamworth, Stafford Rangers and Wolverhampton Casuals.
+Stoke-on-Trent based professional football teams Port Vale and Stoke City both use the knot on their club crests.
+A number of Non-league clubs also feature the knot including Chasetown, Hanley Town, Hednesford Town, Leek Town, Lichfield City, Newcastle Town, Tamworth, Stafford Rangers and Wolverhampton Casuals.
 Additionally, West Midlands club Darlaston Town (1874) also feature the knot as the town of Darlaston was historically part of Staffordshire.
 The knot also features on the badge of Staffordshire County Cricket Club.

 The Stafford knot was the badge of the 38th (1st Staffordshire) Regiment of Foot in which Sir Thomas Brisbane entered the British Army as an Ensign in 1789 – and thus the eponymous city of Brisbane in Queensland, Australia, has the Stafford knot on its arms.
 The knot formed part of the insignia of the North Staffordshire Regiment, South Staffordshire Regiment, Staffordshire Regiment and currently is the arm badge of the Mercian Regiment.
-It is also used as the badge of the Staffordshire Police force and Staffordshire fire and rescue service.
+It is also used as the badge of the Staffordshire Police force and Staffordshire Fire and Rescue Service.
 Staffordshire wing of the Air Training Corps also uses the knot on its crest.

 Also used as a pin/lapel badge by members of Freemasonry under the Provincial Grand Lodge of Staffordshire.

 The North Staffordshire Railway, an independent railway company in the county from 1845 until the compulsory grouping of the railways in 1923, was colloquially referred to as The Knotty after the knot.
 The knot symbol appeared in the railway company's badge.
 The Smiler, a roller coaster at Alton Towers, has a combined section of track known as the "Stafford/Staffordshire Knot", consisting of a cobra roll entwined with a batwing.
 It is given this nickname due to the resemblance to the original knot shape.

 In an article published in the Birmingham Evening Mail on 1 June 1965, journalist Roy Smith described plans for the Gravelly Hill Interchange as "like a cross between a plate of spaghetti and an unsuccessful attempt at a Staffordshire knot", with the headline above the article on the newspaper's front page, written by sub-editor Alan Eaglesfield, reading "Spaghetti Junction".